dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/01-ai-fundamentals.md

 ## 6. The "Hallucination" Problem

-One of the biggest challenges in AI-Powered ID is **hallucination**—when the model generates factually incorrect information that sounds highly convincing.
+**Hallucination** occurs when an AI model confidently generates factually incorrect information.
+To mitigate this risk:

+- **Verify Everything:** Treat all AI outputs as drafts requiring validation.
+- **SME Review:** Always involve Subject Matter Experts to check accuracy.
+- **Role Definition:** View AI as a creative partner, not a source of truth.

 > [!IMPORTANT]
-> Never use AI-generated content in a learning module without a Subject Matter Expert (SME) or your own rigorous verification.
-AI is a creative assistant, not an encyclopedia.
+> Never use AI-generated content in a learning module without rigorous human verification.

 ## 7. Ethical Considerations